liger1978/mattermost/README.md

 ### Upgrading Mattermost

 The module can elegantly upgrade your Mattermost installation.
-To upgrade, just specify the next version when it is released, for example:
+To upgrade, just specify the new version when it has been released, for example:

 ````puppet
 class { 'mattermost':